nashc99/nashc99/README.md

 - 👋 Hi, I’m @nashc99
 - 👀 I’m interested in making websites and games
-- 🌱 I’m currently learning Python, Lua, C#, HTML, & CSS
+- 🌱 I’m currently learning Lua, HTML, & CSS
 - 💞️ I’m not looking to collaborate currently
-- 📫 You can reach me on discord using "@nashc."
+- 📫 You can reach me on Discord using "@nashclrk"